Arxari/shelltab/README.md

 ##### How to use?
 You can either set this github page as your new tab or fork the repo and host your own GH page, all configs are stored locally in your browser cache

+You can also use [New Tab Overide](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) After you downloaded the extension, download the shelltab.html, then open the extension settings of the new tab override, select 'local file' as option and put in the sheltab.html
 ##### Command list

 Command | Description